Half-People/HImGuiEditor/README.md

 Future Ideas
 ----------------------------------------

-> [!Future Ideas Development premise]
+> - Future Ideas Development premise :
-> The number of users increases (maybe 60Star) or I have nothing to do
+> - The number of users increases (maybe 60Star) or I have nothing to do

 - [ ] Add other underlying rendering methods (OpenGL - SDL)
 - [ ] Add other underlying rendering methods (Vulkan - GLFW)
 - [ ] Add other underlying rendering methods (Vulkan - SDL)